Choosing a

 views.
 Others are ensconced in the woods, or perched on the

 ridges.
-Some are in established neighborhoods, and may be subject
+Some are in established neighborhoods; some may be part of a Home Owners' Association.
+Some have

 access to public or private services, such as water, sewer, and the